-I was playing the piano while my 5-year-old son was playing with his tennis balls right behind me.
+I was playing the piano while my five-year-old son was playing with his tennis balls right behind me.
 It was the June holidays and he didn’t have to go to school.

 Out of nowhere, I turned and used my hand to intercept the ball that he threw and it went bouncing back at him.
-He paused infinitesimally before his eyes lit up.
-He probably didn’t see that coming.
-He flashed the trademark smile that spelt mischief.
-He threw another ball my way.
+He paused infinitesimally before his eyes lit up since he probably didn’t see that coming.
+My little one flashed the trademark smile that spelt mischief and threw another ball my way.

 After humouring him for a minute or so, I got up from the piano bench and said,